ICL-ml4csec/VulBERTa/README.md

 Please refer to the [data](https://github.com/ICL-ml4csec/VulBERTa/tree/main/data "data") directory for further instructions and details.

 ## Models
-We provide all the models pre-trained and fine-tuned by VulBERTa.
+We provide all models pre-trained and fine-tuned by VulBERTa.
 This includes:
  - Trained tokenisers
  - Pre-trained VulBERTa model (core representation knowledge)